-Students must pass all qualifying examinations before sitting for the Final Oral Examination.
+Students must pass all qualifying examinations before sitting for the Oral Presentation and Defense.

 Written exams are created by the respective faculty advisor on a student's Advisory Committee and administered by the Office of Academic Affairs.
-They may be taken beginning in the second year of coursework, following the successful completion of the Preliminary Examination.
+They may be taken beginning in the second year of coursework, following the successful completion of the Lecture Recital Topic Proposal.

-To schedule a qualifying exam, the student should first discuss a likely date with the pertinent member of their Academic Advisory Committee.
-Once the student has confirmed a proposed exam date with the pertinent faculty advisor they should then contact the Academic Program Coordinator to schedule the exam.
+The Musicology, Music Theory, and Piano and Composition Major Field Exams are scheduled once a semester.
+For the Major Field Exams in other areas, students should schedule the exam individually.
+To schedule a qualifying exam, the student should first discuss a likely date with their major teacher and/or department chair.
+Once the student has confirmed a proposed exam date with the pertinent faculty advisor, they should then contact the Academic Program Coordinator to schedule the exam.
 Exams must be scheduled on weekdays during business hours (9 AM - 5 PM).
 The Musicology and Music Theory Exams may be split into two segments on consecutive days.
 Exam scheduling is on a first come, first serve basis.
 Contact the Academic Program Coordinator for details on exam format.